techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="postman-interceptor"></a> Install Chrome Postman Interceptor application
 Another required tool is the Postman Interceptor app for Chrome.
 This can be found on the Chrome Web Store.
+Postman Interceptor helps you send requests which use browser cookies through the Postman app.
+It can also send headers which are normally restricted by Chrome but are critical for testing APIs.
+The Interceptor makes this process painless.

 1. Navigate to <https://chrome.google.com/webstore/search/postman%20interceptor> and select the **Postman Interceptor** tool
 	![](images/04_02b.png)